 - according to the previous coordination with the aerodrome operator; and/or

 - according to information published in this Manual or in AIP CR, section AD.

 - A pilot of the aircraft not equipped with radio set when intending to arrive at an uncontrolled aerodrome or depart from such an aerodrome, shall coordinate his/her arrival or departure with the AFIS unit, unit Providing information to known traffic or the aerodrome operator in advance.

-provided, the aircraft equipped with radio set when operating on an uncontrolled aerodrome
+traffic unit is compulsory for an aircraft equipped with radio set, operating on an

 - altitude and